 Text and photos on a dating profile mean nothing!
-Seeing a real live girl and hearing her female voice on skype means you’re probably at the least, conversing with a woman.
+Seeing a real live girl and hearing her female voice on video means you’re probably at least, conversing with a woman.
 You can move forward from there.

 Spot the Fake Profiles

 One of the easiest ways to spot a fake profile on FilipinoCupid is when the profile pictures look professional.
 If the girl looks like she hired a professional photographer, it’s a scam.
 If the Eiffel tower is in the background, it’s a scam.

 Girls here do not have the money to pay for professional photographs.
 That’s reality.
 Most of them don’t even have a cell phone with a camera on it!